VictorCam/twitter-redis-node/README.md

 # Project-CodeCanine

 A work in progress project.
-Note that Windows users should use WSL2 terminal within VScode outside of the <b>mnt</b> directory for a better experience with this project due to slower speeds.</br></br>
+Note that Windows users should use WSL2 terminal within VScode and clone the project outside of the <b>mnt</b> directory for a better experience with this project due to slower speeds.</br></br>

 ## 1. DATABASE (./db)